evident0/victus-hub/README.md

 A control panel for HP Victus (and maybe Omen laptops) on Linux.

 It was built and tested on 8BD4 (HP Victus 16-s0001nv) with Fedora.
-Other HP Omen/Victus should work provided hp-wmi support is availabe;
+Other HP Omen/Victus laptops should work.

 ## What it does